T3Voila/templavoilaplus/Documentation/FaqFrequentlyAskedQuestions/Index.rst

 but nothing is displayed in FrontEnd.
 What should I do now?*

 **A:** You should check if you have <TypoScriptObjectPath> entry in that field inside your DS record.
-If it exists, TemplaVoila will not show content.
-This issue exists in TemplaVoila versions up to and including 1.0 but will be fixed (removed) in future versions.
+If it exists, TemplaVoilà Plus will not show content.
+This issue exists in TemplaVoilà Plus versions up to and including 1.0 but will be fixed (removed) in future versions.
 Inspect DS record and remove any occurrences of <TypoScriptObjectPath> from the content element fields.
 Do not forget to clear cache before